pguerin3/cwmrc/README.md

 ## The Fish shell
-The Fish shell has syntax highlighting.
+The Fish shell has syntax highlighting with a selection of prompts and colour themes.
 Install the Fish shell as follows:

 ```
 $ sudo dnf install fish